-'This man', Jesus, 'welcomes sinners and eats with them'.
+But let us remember why Jesus spoke this parable to the Pharisees and Scribes.
+You'll recall that they had exclaimed that 'This man', Jesus, 'welcomes sinners and eats with them'.
 Jesus is accused of being welcoming and eating with those he welcomes.
-I think this is a key to understanding the correct focus of this Parable.
+I think this is a key to understanding the correct focus of these Parables.
 You see, the one who does the welcoming and "eating with" in the parable is the Father.